measurement-factory/squid-notes/architecture.md

 https://github.com/squid-cache/squid/pull/411#discussion_r362064319
 https://github.com/squid-cache/squid/pull/411#discussion_r382656921

-thumbX: The rule of thumb for safe string view usage is that the lifetime of any view storage should not exceed the lifetime of the originating string.
+thumbX{view-life}: The lifetime of any view storage should not exceed the lifetime of the originating string.

 Original Context:
 https://github.com/squid-cache/squid/pull/481#discussion_r361757292

-thumbX: Before using a Connection object delivered by an AsyncCall, the receiving code must check that the connection is not closing.
+thumbX{conn-via-async}: Before using a Connection object delivered by an AsyncCall, the receiving code must check that the connection is not closing.

 The call scheduler (i.e. connection sender) cannot guarantee connection usability at the future asynchronous call firing time.

-XXX: The connection FD may be closed (leaving a stale Connection object behind) while the AsyncCall is queued unless the AsyncCall itself properly owns the connection per thumbW.
+XXX: The connection FD may be closed (leaving a stale Connection object behind) while the AsyncCall is queued unless the AsyncCall itself properly owns the connection per thumb_ref{conn-close-cb}.
 None of the existing AsyncCalls own their connections!

 Original Context: A deleted (for irrelevant here reasons) GitHUb comment, but see its eventual replacement for context: https://github.com/measurement-factory/squid/pull/37#pullrequestreview-306172339.

-thumbX: Destruction/closure/etc. is always safe (and is always a no-op if repeated) -- no checks should be needed in the caller.
+thumbX{style-cond-close}: Destruction/closure/etc. is always safe (and is always a no-op if repeated) -- no checks should be needed in the caller.

 For example, do not write `if (x.open()) x.close()`; just say `x.close()`.
 Similarly, do not write `if (x) delete x`; just say `delete x`.

 Original Context: https://github.com/measurement-factory/squid/commit/257ad12e3007cbf789a1f83bd75424bd920760e4#r34033833

-thumbX: If you can improve the wiki, do not wait for others.
+thumbX{doc-doit}: If you can improve the wiki, do not wait for others.

 Original Context:
 http://lists.squid-cache.org/pipermail/squid-users/2019-September/021089.html

-thumbX: Rule of thumb: Make everything work, including SslBump, _before_ applying custom filtering rules.
+thumbX{admin-cfg-filter-last}: Rule of thumb: Make everything work, including SslBump, _before_ applying custom filtering rules.

 Original Context:
 http://lists.squid-cache.org/pipermail/squid-users/2019-August/020877.html

-thumbX: One Must() or assert() per ANDed condition.
+thumbX{style-split-musts}: One Must() or assert() per ANDed condition.
 For example, instead of writing `assert(a && b)`, write `assert(a); assert(b)`.

 Original Context:
 https://github.com/squid-cache/squid/pull/139#discussion_r167452838
 https://github.com/squid-cache/squid/pull/411#discussion_r301246356

-thumbX: If you can use `auto`, use `auto`.
+thumbX{style-auto}: If you can use `auto`, use `auto`.

 Get into the habit of typing `auto` first and changing it to a specific type later if needed.

 Original Context: https://github.com/squid-cache/squid/pull/425#discussion_r299032627

-thumbX: If you can use `const`, use `const`.
+thumbX{style-const}: If you can use `const`, use `const`.

 Get into the habit of typing `const` first and removing it later if needed.

 Exception: Omit useless `const` in declaration of by-value parameters (e.g., do not say `void f(const int x);`), especially since some compilers may warn